MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-what-is-a-good-power-platform-governance.md

 ---
 title: What is a good Power Platform Governance
-description: "This blog asks the questions 'What makes for good governance?' and how do we create one?"
+description: This blog asks the questions "What makes for good governance?" and how do we create one?
-date: '2022-05-09T07:43:31.000Z'
+date: '2022-05-26T20:34:32.391Z'
+author: ""
+tags:
+  - Power Platform
+  - Governance
+  - Administration
+  - Security
 type: regular
 ---

-## What is a good Power Platform Governance
+# What is a good Power Platform Governance

 When we talk about Power Platform Governance we need to set the scene to describe what is meant by Governance.